HTTP-RPC/Kilo/README.md

 }
 ```

-Internally, the returned adapter uses dynamic proxy invocation to map property names to column labels.
-A single proxy instance is used for all rows to minimize heap allocation.

-The following service method uses `adapt()` to create an iterable sequence of `Pet` instances.
-It wraps the adapter's iterator in a stream, which is then used to calculate the average age of all pets in the database:
+This service method uses `adapt()` to create an iterable sequence of `Pet` values.
+It wraps the adapter's iterator in a stream, and then uses the stream to calculate the average age of all pets in the database.
+The `getBirth()` method is used to retrieve each pet's age in epoch time, and the average value is converted to years at the end of the method:

 ```java
 @RequestMethod("GET")